 It’s always fun to see the transformation in the garden when a flower such as a black-eyed Susan starts blooming.
-They add such a pop of color to a cottage garden.
-I started out with ONE plants about 5 years ago, and I have divided them and transplanted them throughout the garden.
-These are one of my very favorite plants.
+This beautiful bloom adds such a pop of color to my late summer/ early fall cottage garden.
+I started out with ONE plant about 5 years ago, and I have divided them and transplanted them throughout the garden.

-This is one of my very favorite pictures I took this summer.
+This is one of the most gorgeous pictures I took last summer.
 I spent an evening strolling through the garden, taking in the gorgeous view with the magical outdoor bistro lights.

-I really hope you have enjoyed my cottage garden as much as I have throughout this year.
-I can’t wait to continue planning for the next gardening season.
+I really hope you have enjoyed my cottage garden as much as I did throughout last year.
+I am already having so much fun continuing to plan for this year’s gardening season.
 I’m currently working on a gardening blog series for those of you that have asked me to share some tips on starting a cut flower garden of your own.
-Stay tuned.
-I will start sharing them with you soon!
 I’d love to hear from you.
 Leave me a comment!

 If you’ve enjoyed this blog post, please pin and share this on Pinterest.